 Edinburgh Oktoberfest: TraditionALE Autumn Fun

 One of our favourite autumn pastimes is the Edinburgh Oktoberfest.
-This year, the event takes place in a huge Oktoberfest Tent at Murrayfield Stadium.
-From 31st October to 4th November, the area comes to life in a dazzling array of traditional German music and food.
+This year, the event takes place in a huge Oktoberfest Tent in Princes Street Gardens.
+From 30th October to 3rd November, the area comes to life in a dazzling array of traditional German music and food.
 Plus, beer specially brewed for the occasion.
 The tent is filled with long tables and the waiting staff are dressed in Dirndl and Lederhosen.
 So, you can experience all things Oktoberfest right here in Edinburgh!

 PBFA Book Fair: Autumn by the Book

 The PBFA Book Fair is a travelling booksellers fair that makes its way across the UK each year.
 Established in 1972, the fair has a long and proven track record for connecting book-lovers and literary enthusiasts with a wide selection of antiquarian and second-hand books, maps and prints.
-On 13th October 2018, they will be at the Radisson Blu Hotel on the Royal Mile with a collection of rare and wonderful books.
+On 7th September and 30th November, they will be at the Radisson Blu Hotel on the Royal Mile with a collection of rare and wonderful books.
 So this autumn, take a leaf out of literary-lovers’ book and make your way to the PBFA Book Fair.

 International Storytelling Festival: Once Upon A Time In Edinburgh

 The Scottish International Storytelling Festival is a celebration of live storytelling in and around Edinburgh.
 Every October, as the leaves begin to turn and the long autumn nights close in, friends and families gather around the hearth for a night of tales, songs and merriment.
 Bringing together Scottish and international storytellers and musicians, this year’s Growing Stories festival will take place from 18th to 31st October in various venues throughout Edinburgh.